jwp5669/Lab_1_2022/README.md

-# Physiological Data Collection using LabStream
+# Lab 1

 Prerequisites
 ============
-- **Every Platform:** make sure that you have Miniconda installed and that the `conda` command-line interface is on your path
+- **Make Sure to install all the libraries in requirements.txt

 Config File
 ============